 The fabrication of ELED devices used in this work was developed to be simple, with only two etch steps and two metal depositions.
-An image of a device is shown in figure \ref{fig:DEVICE}(a).
-This design allows for fast electrical operation at GHz frequencies, with dimensions close to the limit imposed by the size of a bond ball as can be seen in figure \ref{fig:DEVICE}(a).
+An image of a device is shown in Fig.\ref{fig:DEVICE}(a).
+This design allows for fast electrical operation at GHz frequencies, with dimensions close to the limit imposed by the size of a bond ball as can be seen in Fig. \ref{fig:DEVICE}(a).
 The ELED shows good electrical performance as a diode, with the resistance reaching 50$\Omega$ beyond the turn-on voltage.
-The wafer structure, described in Methods, is designed for QD emission in the telecom C-band.
-The emission spectrum shown in figure \ref{fig:DEVICE}(b) comes from a QD that is located within a 5$\mu$m connected pillar, as can be seen in figure \ref{fig:DEVICE}(a), and so can be readily relocated.
-The device was mounted onto the centre of a radio-frequency compatible FR4 packaging with conductive paint before wire bonding to a Au layer on one end of 50$\Omega$ impedance matched tracks, ending with a low-profile micro-coaxial connector as illustrated in the inset of figure \ref{fig:DEVICE}(b).
+The wafer structure, described in the Supplemental Material, is designed for QD emission in the telecom C-band.
+The emission spectrum shown in Fig.\ref{fig:DEVICE}(b) comes from a QD that is located within a 5$\mu$m connected pillar, as can be seen in Fig.\ref{fig:DEVICE}(a), and so can be readily relocated.
+The device was mounted onto the centre of a radio-frequency compatible FR4 packaging with conductive paint before wire bonding to a Au layer on one end of 50$\Omega$ impedance matched tracks, ending with a low-profile micro-coaxial connector as illustrated in the inset of Fig.\ref{fig:DEVICE}(b).

-In QDs, single photons are emitted via the radiative recombination of confined electron-hole (e-h) pairs \citep{Imamoglu.1994}.
-Entangled photon pairs are emitted via the biexciton cascade \citep{Benson.2000} where a QD initialised in the doubly excited biexciton (XX) state decays to the singly excited exciton (X) state via emission of the first photon.
+In QDs, single photons are emitted via the radiative recombination of confined electron-hole (e-h) pairs \cite{Imamoglu.1994}.
+Entangled photon pairs are emitted via the biexciton cascade \cite{Benson.2000} where a QD initialised in the doubly excited biexciton (XX) state decays to the singly excited exciton (X) state via emission of the first photon.
 This state subsequently decays via emission of a second photon, leaving the QD in the ground state.
 Due to conservation of angular momentum, the two emitted photons are maximally entangled in their polarization.

-To assess the sub-Poissonian photon emission from the ELED, we measure the second order autocorrelation function (g$^{(2)}$) of X photons as shown in figure \ref{fig:g2}(a).
-This measurement requires isolation of the X spectral line as in figure \ref{fig:DEVICE}(b).
-Since the QD emits at telecom wavelengths, a compact spectral wavelength filtering unit can be used that is based on an optical add-drop multiplexer as shown in figure \ref{fig:g2}(b) (FWHM $<$0.25nm, 1.31dB loss), a common component in classical telecommunication technology.
+To assess the sub-Poissonian photon emission from the ELED, we measure the second order autocorrelation function (g$^{(2)}$) of X photons as shown in Fig.\ref{fig:g2}(a).
+This measurement requires isolation of the X spectral line as in Fig.\ref{fig:DEVICE}(b).
+Since the QD emits at telecom wavelengths, a compact spectral wavelength filtering unit can be used that is based on an optical add-drop multiplexer as shown in Fig.\ref{fig:g2}(b) (FWHM $<$0.25nm, 1.31dB loss), a common component in classical telecommunication technology.